sydneymathiason/qex8sd_ds5100_montecarlo/README.md

 #### Install

-After downloading git repository to your computer,
+After downloading this repository to your computer, navigate to the folder in the command line and run the following line.

 ```python
 pip install -e .